Domestic Violence Lawyer in Las Vegas

 Domestic violence is prevalent all over the nation.
-However, Nevada has particularly high rates of domestic abuse in comparison to most other states.
-Learn about pertinent domestic violence statistics below.
+However, Nevada (and especially the Las Vegas metropolitan area) has particularly high rates of domestic abuse in comparison to most other parts of the country.
+For instance, consider the following:

 - 48.1 percent of women and 30.9 percent of men in Nevada experience some form of domestic abuse in their lifetime.

 - Domestic violence services are contacted more than 65,000 times a year in Nevada.

 - Women are more likely to be assaulted at home than a police officer is while on the job.

 - Nearly 25 percent of women in Nevada will experience some form of stalking in their life.

 - Nevada has the fourth most domestic violence deaths in the United States.